GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Install stunnel to encrypt the redis communications :
+  - Install stunnel to encrypt the redis communications:

    ```bash